MeteorPackaging/Font-Awesome/README.md

 [Font Awesome](http://fontawesome.io/) packaged for [Meteor.js](http://meteor.com).

+Please note that starting with Meteor 1.3, you should be using npm packages directly.

+Wrapper packages such as this one are now obsolete.

 # Usage

 Just run `meteor add fortawesome:fontawesome` in your project, then use the standard Font Awesome markup: